 Kemah Palms offers inpatient rehab, outpatient rehab, partial hospitalization and aftercare planning.
 We have gender-separate programs if you prefer a program catered to your unique needs.
 Studies have found that gender-separate programs are often more effective in helping overcome addiction.

 Overcoming benzo addiction is easier and safer when you enroll in an addiction treatment program.
 We recommend going through aftercare planning after a rehab program to keep yourself on the right track long-term.
-Contact Kemah Palms at [Direct] for an effective and safe recovery from benzo addiction.
+Contact Kemah Palms today for an effective and safe recovery from benzo addiction.